 Lisbon has countless breath-taking landmarks, and Basilica de Estrela is one of them.
-The monument that is built in the 18th century is an architecture marvel.
-Built as a fulfilment of religious doctrine, Basilica de Estrela is dedicated to Queen Maria I after she gave birth to a son.
+The monument that is built in the 18th century is an architectural marvel.
+Built as a fulfillment of religious doctrine, Basilica de Estrela is dedicated to Queen Maria I after she gave birth to a son.
 However, the son died before seeing the finalized building and he is buried together with his mother in the basilica.

 Exterior of the Architecture

 The exterior of the building boasts a beautiful rococo dome and two twin towers that are ornamented with detailed representations of Christian figures.
 With its architectural style of late baroque and neoclassical, the basilica focuses mostly on the rococo branch which was originated in France.
 Located on one of the hills of the city, the building’s asymmetrical patterns imitate its flamboyant expression.

 The interiors, employ a more austere sensation rather than countless intricate details.
 Yet, the Christmas manger inside is decorated with half a thousand figures of Christianity.

 The interiors, however, employ a more austere sensation rather than countless intricate details.
 Yet, the Christmas manger inside is decorated with half a thousand figures of Christianity.
 Mostly covered with black and pink marbles, inside of the basilica also represents Queen Maria I’s tomb.